-The current implementation is now merged in the main branch of the repo Github.
+The current implementation of WebGPU is now merged in the main branch of the Babylon.js GitHub repository.

-We are putting a big effort all along our next release to implement the support and every contribution is more than welcome; So feel free to create some PR if you are interested in contributing to a fresh engine implementation based on cutting edge tech.
+We are putting in a big effort alongside our next release to implement full support.
+Every contribution is more than welcome, so feel free to create a PR if you are interested in contributing to the future of high performance game development on the web.

-Even if we are now well in the development process, we are subject to potential changes as well as spec uncertainties.
-We will deal with them one at a time but we may be subject to change the release schedule at any time.
+Even if we are now far into the development process, we are still subject to potential changes as well as specification uncertainties.
+We will handle these changes one at a time but as a result we may have to adjust the release schedule accordingly.

-As back compat is one of our pillar, the only difference we wish to have is the engine initialization which needs to be asynchronous:
+As backwards compatibility is one of our pillars, the only difference we wish to have is with the engine initialization which needs to be asynchronous:

 const engine = new BABYLON.WebGPUEngine(canvas);await engine.initAsync();